Schwarzenegger–Stallone rivalry: Popularity

 The rival actors attacked each other in the press, and they often tried to surpass the other with more on-screen killings and larger weapons.
 In an October 1985 interview with The News of the World, Schwarzenegger apparently insulted Stallone (who was considered a much bigger star at the time) by alleging that Stallone uses body doubles in a few of his films, and that one "would be angry at hearing their name in the same breath" as the Rocky actor.

-In November 1985, Rocky IV, starring Stallone, opened with a $20 million weekend, with Rocky's rival, Ivan Drago, a muscular villain with a strange accent perceived to be a facsimile of Schwarzenegger.
+In November 1985, Rocky IV, starring Stallone, opened with a $20 million weekend.
+The villainous character of Ivan Drago has several elements that recall Schwarzenegger: his use of technology (à la the Terminator), foreign accent, size and stature.

-In February 1988, The News of the World ran a story by journalist Wendy Leigh with the headline: "Hollywood Star's Nazi Secret."
-The article claims Schwarzenegger is a closet Hitler-lover with "fervent Nazi and anti-Semitic views."
-His father, Gustav, the article alleges, was responsible for rounding up Jews to put them in concentration camps.
+In February 1988, The News of the World ran a story by the journalist Wendy Leigh with the headline: "Hollywood Star's Nazi Secret."
+The article claimed Schwarzenegger was a secret admirer of Adolf Hitler and held "fervent Nazi and anti-Semitic views."
+It also alleged that Schwarzenegger's father Gustav participated in the forcible round-up of Jews as part of the Holocaust.
 Leigh's source was claimed to be Stallone.
-While Schwarzenegger's father did indeed voluntarily apply to join the Austrian National Socialist Party on 1 March 1938 and held allegiance to Nazi Germany during World War II, there is no evidence to support Gustav rounding up Jews or directly participating in war crimes.
-Gustav Schwarzenegger's Nazi links were revealed in 1990, two years after the accusation; however, Arnold, who was born two years after the fall of the regime, has always fervently denounced them.
-Wendy Leigh later claimed her source for the story, Stallone, also paid for her legal fees when Schwarzenegger sued for libel; the newspaper apologized late in 1989 and agreed to pay damages.
+While Schwarzenegger's father did indeed voluntarily apply to join the Austrian National Socialist Party on 1 March 1938 and fought for Nazi Germany during World War II, there is no evidence to support Gustav rounding up Jews or directly participating in war crimes.
+Gustav's Nazi links were revealed in 1990, two years after the accusation; however, Arnold, who was born two years after the end of World War II, has always fervently denounced them.
+Leigh later claimed her source for the story, Stallone, also paid for her legal fees when Schwarzenegger sued for libel; the newspaper apologized late in 1989 and agreed to pay damages.

 In September 1988, the New York Post reported that Stallone and his entourage entered a nightclub, saw a picture of Schwarzenegger on the wall, and demanded its removal, or else Stallone would leave.
 The owner handed the picture of Schwarzenegger over to Stallone's minders, who then destroyed it.

-In March 1990, Stallone read an unauthorized biography by the aforementioned Wendy Leigh about Schwarzenegger's Nazi family, difficult childhood, and use of steroids in his teens.
+In March 1990, Stallone read an unauthorized biography by Leigh about Schwarzenegger's Nazi family, difficult childhood, and use of steroids in his teens.
 Stallone, according to Leigh, was so pleased after reading the first draft that he remarked "Reading this is better than getting four blow jobs".
 Schwarzenegger has subsequently admitted to taking steroids while bodybuilding, and he also mentioned his father was indeed an abusive alcoholic.